Daytona State College EMS Department FAQ's

 A: Schedules are unfortunately not finalized until a couple of months prior to the start of each semester.
 Paramedic classes run on either Volusia County Fire or Volusia County EMS friendly schedule, and change depending on the semester.
 The EMT program offers both a day or night time option.
-Classes generally run as follows, but not a guarantee:
+Classes generally run as follows, but not a guarantee and subject to change:

-Lab on EITHER Monday and Tuesday OR Wednesday and Thursday from 1pm-6pm
+Lab on EITHER Monday and Tuesday OR Wednesday and Thursday from 1pm-5:30pm

-Night class: Lecture on Tuesday and Thursday from 6pm-10pm
+Night class: Lecture on Tuesday and Thursday from 6pm-9:30pm

 A: Students cannot register for classes on their own until they have completed the EMS orientation.
 Attempts to register prior will lead to being "locked out" of your account.
 Once students are granted permission to register, the system will then generate a due date.
 You can pay in full or contact Student Accounts to discuss a payment plan option.